mpyw/laravel-cached-database-stickiness/README.md

 ### Customize Worker Behavior

+> [!TIP]
-You can register the `JobInitializerInterface` implementation to change workers' behavior.
+> You can register the `JobInitializerInterface` implementation to change workers' behavior.

 ```php
 <?php